How is Zeffy free?

 Nonprofit donor management

 From setting your financial goals to ensuring adequate revenue, it all starts with your donors.
-Donor management is a crucial element of your accounting strategy for this reason.
+Just like for profit accounting relies on customer data, donor management is a crucial element of your accounting strategy for this reason.

 The more you know about your donors, the better your relationship-building initiatives can be.
 As you learn from how supporters gave in the past, to which campaigns and amounts, your financial forecasting becomes far more accurate.